simplesourcing/simplesourcing.github.io/pages/docs/examples/users.md

 Once again, within the update, `currentAggregate` is `Optional` so we use `map` to only update it if it exists.
-In the case the `currentAggregate` doesn't exist we return a `failure` with and appropriate error message.
+In the case the `currentAggregate` doesn't exist we return a `failure` with an appropriate error message.

 ## Wiring it all together